Glebuar/boomi-mcp-server/README.md

 pip install boomi-mcp-server
 ```

-The server depends on the `boomi` and `fastmcp` packages from PyPI.
+The server depends on the `boomi` and `uvicorn` packages from PyPI.
 If your
 environment lacks internet access, pre-build wheels or vendor these
 dependencies before running the installation command.